-The patient and family should feel free to discuss hospice care at any time with their physician, other health care professionals, clergy, or friends.
-As Nelson & District Hospice is not a building, staff and volunteers provide service in the patients home, the hospital, or care facilities.
+The patient and family should feel free to discuss hospice care at any time either directly with Nelson Hospice, or with their physician, other health care professionals, clergy, or friends.

 What if our physician doesn’t know about hospice?
 Most physicians know about hospice.
 If your physician wants more information about hospice, it is available from all three offices of Nelson & District Hospice Society and the BC Hospice Palliative Care Association.

 Are there any special equipment or changes I have to make in my home before hospice palliative care begins?